 Sponsor Session – Pharmacosmos A presentation on Monoferric (ferric derisomaltose) focused on high-dose intravenous iron replacement, reduced repeat attendances and practical dosing tools.
 We Are Donors – Jenny Whitby The group received an update on the We Are Donors initiative.
 More than 22,000 young people have been engaged nationally, and over 2,000 blood donors have registered through university-based campaigns.
 A blood donation educational mobile game and future donor engagement campaigns were demonstrated.
 Clinical Presentations TACO Case Review – Claudia Wilson-Barrett Discussion focused on recognition of transfusion-associated circulatory overload, escalation pathways, and TACO risk assessment processes.
 Rejected Sample Quality Improvement Project – Nic Landon Presentation on reducing rejected sample rates through local improvement work, education and engagement.
 Resident Doctor Training Discussion Members agreed that transfusion training should focus on consent, indications for transfusion and management of transfusion reactions.
-Advanced Clinical Practice in Transfusion – Kelly Nwankiti Discussion focused on ACP career pathways and the four pillars of advanced practice: Clinical Practice, Leadership, Education and Research.
+JD to report back to RTT Advanced Clinical Practice in Transfusion – Kelly Nwankiti Discussion focused on ACP career pathways and the four pillars of advanced practice: Clinical Practice, Leadership, Education and Research.
+AOB

+NMA post- course survey

+We have sent out the 6 month survey to delegates from the May, July and October 2025 courses.
+The link to the survey is below.
+If TPs could encourage any delegates from these three courses to complete the form that would be great, all responses are much appreciated.
+If they would like a list of names of delegates from their Trust, please ask them to email the PBM team address and we will pick this up.

+2025/26 Non-Medical Authorisation of Blood Components 6+ Month Post Course Evaluation – Fill in form

+Natasha Upton (She/her) Education Support Specialist, ,Patient Blood Management Team, NHSBT

 Meeting Summary The meeting focused on patient safety, reduction of WBIT incidents, workforce development, donor recruitment, quality improvement programmes and digital transformation.
 Members strongly supported adoption of the Essential Standards for Safe Transfusion in Clinical IT Systems and continued collaboration across London.